adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Automated functional tests work by searching for and interacting with elements.
 This may include:

-* clicking a link;
+1. clicking a link;
-* finding a text box;
+2. finding a text box;
-* typing in text;
+3. typing in text;
-* submitting a form; and then
+4. submitting a form; and then
-* verifying some criteria.
+5. verifying some criteria.

 Visual class names don't allow you to target specific elements because they're applied to multiple.
-What I've seen people do in this case is apply an extra semantic class name just for the tests to work.
+What I've seen people do in this case is apply an extra semantic class name just so the tests can work.

 ## 7. Because they provide hooks for Javascript too

-Just like the previous point, these hooks are useful for Javascript.
-Visual class names can't be used as a reliable way to target elements.
+Semantic class names are useful for Javascript too.
+We can't use visual class names as a reliable way to target elements for enhancement.

 ## 8. Because they don't need maintaining